Our research is editorially independent but we may earn a commission for purchases made through our links.

 While Disney World and the other theme parks first come to mind when thinking of an Orlando vacation, it offers so much more.
 You can enjoy some of those and visit the Kennedy Space Center to learn all about space and the history of flight at the country’s premier institution.
 The 90,000 square foot Space Shuttle Atlantis exhibit includes a full-scale, 184-foot space shuttle stack as well as two solid rocket boosters and an external tank.
 The Visitor Center is practically an amusement park itself with a Rocket Garden, children’s playspace, an Early Space Exploration exhibit, a popular Angry Birds hands-on exhibit, 2 IMAX shows, an Astronaut Memorial, and the Astronaut Hall of Fame.
 You can even take a tour to visit the rocket launch pads.

-A vacation in Hawaii is always going to be a good time with opportunities for swimming, snorkeling and spending time on beautiful beaches, but if you head to the Big Island, kids can learn about vulcanology.
-It’s home to two massive volcanoes, including Kilauea, one of the world’s most active.
-The 350,000-acre lava field in Hawaii Volcanoes National Park is unlike anywhere else on the planet.
-While eruptions aren’t guaranteed, if you get lucky and the lava is flowing, it’s a surreal experience.
-There are trails for viewing huge craters, black lava rock and smoking steam vents, and by stopping at the visitor center, you can find out about the current conditions.
+A vacation in Hawaii is always going to be a good time with opportunities for swimming, snorkeling and spending time on beautiful beaches, but if you head to the Big Island, kids can learn about volcanology.
+Hawaii Volcanoes National Park is unlike anywhere else on the planet, it’s home to two massive volcanoes, including Kilauea.
+There are trails for viewing huge craters, and smoking steam vents, and by stopping at the visitor center, you can find out about the current conditions.
 You can even walk through the Thurston Lava Tube, an underground tunnel where lava once flowed.

 There are so many opportunities for learning while having a good time for kids and adults alike, going way beyond Mount Rushmore.
 Dig for mammoth bones at the Mammoth Site in Hot Springs and then splash around in the water park.
 You can explore Wind Cave, one of the longest in the world, experience the Old West on a historic 1880 steam train in Hill City, embark on a wildlife safari at Bear Country U.S.A., and visit the Cosmos Mystery Area where “the laws of nature seem to have gone completely berserk.”